ravi9/llama.cpp/docs/build.md

 [OpenVINO](https://docs.openvino.ai/2025/index.html) is an open-source toolkit for optimizing and deploying high-performance AI inference, specifically designed for Intel hardware, including CPUs, GPUs, and NPUs, in the cloud, on-premises, and on the edge.
 The OpenVINO backend enhances performance by leveraging hardware-specific optimizations and can be enabled for use with llama.cpp.

 Follow the instructions below to install OpenVINO runtime and build llama.cpp with OpenVINO support.
+For more detailed information on OpenVINO backend, refer to [OPENVINO.md](backend/OPENVINO.md)

 ### Prerequisites